-3. On-Campus Supervision Seminar
+4. Supervision Seminar

 Study responsibility: There is a huge body of knowledge that you have explored throughout your academic course of study in the MAC program.
-Now, in your internship, you will have opportunity to effectively select and apply those theoretical concepts or techniques in direct work with clients and supervisors in the field and through case presentation and consultation on campus during faculty supervised conference seminars.
-This professional collegial "grand rounds" setting ---provides the opportunity to practice and refine and demonstrate your professional mastery of the functions of a mental health counselor.
+Now, in the practicum, students have opportunity to effectively select and apply those theoretical concepts or techniques in direct work with clients and supervisors in the field, and through case presentation and consultation on campus during faculty supervised conference seminars.
+This professional collegial "grand rounds" setting ---provides the opportunity to practice and refine and demonstrate professional mastery of the functions of a mental health counselor.

 The on campus conference seminar is an essential element in the process.
-The faculty and college will carefully structure and teach within the context of the seminar, but learning and mastery is your responsibility.
-The opportunities afforded by cooperative collaborative consultation, with onsite supervisors, faculty and colleagues in the internship and participation in the on campus conference seminar is important.
+The faculty and college will carefully structure and teach within the context of the seminar, but learning and mastery is the student's responsibility.
+The opportunities afforded by cooperative collaborative consultation, with onsite supervisors, faculty and colleagues and participation in the on campus supervision session is important.

 The seminar is a venue in which questions can be raised and addressed, theories analyzed, and advanced professional learning facilitated.
+From the perspective of the student: